Volunteer registration for Borealis 2023 is now open!

 If you have experience in food and service let us know in the form

 Do you like cooking?
-Do you want to help ensure that all of Borealis’artists, delegates, volunteers and staff can be replenished with both food and love?
+Do you want to help ensure that all of Borealis’ artists, delegates, volunteers and staff can be replenished with both food and love?
 Then you should sign up as part of the Festival Kitchen at Borealis.
 You will be guided by our fantastic chefs from Hallaisen, who put their heart, soul and hard work into creating a festival kitchen that gets everyone healthy, happy and full through intense festival days.
 The time will be divided between the kitchen, with preparation of meals and dispatch of food to various arenas, and tasks related to safe and pleasant serving.
 Our kitchen is known for making good healthy vegetarian food, and maybe you can bring some good recipes home with you?

 Communication and media

 Spread the word!
 Do you like to go for walks and be outside in all kinds of weather?
 Driving around neighborhoods with flyers and posters everywhere people go?
 We need distribution volunteers to hang up posters and deliver flyers and programme books around Bergen and surrounding areas.
 Making the festival visible in the city becomes your main task, and is an essential part of the festival’s marketing.
-The job starts in January, which means that you will have time off almost the entire festival to go to events.
+The job starts in January, which means that you will have more time off during the festival to go to events.

 Social Media (before and during the festival)